 Academy Awards for all things Dinosauria

 As the 84th Annual Academy Awards, otherwise known as the Oscars is almost upon us, this is an opportune time to have a short review the role of dinosaurs in movies that have received nominations or indeed won the Oscar accolade.
+It is time to look at dinosaurs at the Oscars.
 Dinosaurs have appeared in feature films almost since the beginning of the film genre.
 The first film to show a dinosaur was the 1914 animated film staring “Gertie the Dinosaur”, a sauropod dinosaur cartoon; based on the skeleton of a prehistoric animal known then as Brontosaurus from the American Museum of Natural History (New York).

 King Kong, the original 1933 film, show cased a number of revolutionary film-making techniques and innovations such as the amazing stop-motion animation sequences (the work of chief technician, Willis O’Brien who has also worked on the picture “The Lost World” (1925).
 Despite this, it failed to receive a single Academy Award nomination.
 However, amongst film critics and film fans, the original King Kong movie is often voted in the top one hundred most important and influential movies of all time.